ollielo/cinema_projectmanagement/design/2019/float_image_proposal/readme.md

 ## Overview

-A float image is a set of one or more `MxN` set of values.
+A float image is a collection of one or more `MxN` sets of values.

-The set of values has:
+The float image has:

-1. A shape (`MxN`)
+1. A two dimensional shape (`MxN`)
-2. A version number, referencing the version of this specification
+1. A version number, referencing the version of this specification
-3. A type designation, which is the type designation included in this specification
+1. A type designation, which is the type designation included in this specification
-4. A set of `MxN` `values`
+1. One or more sets of `values` of dimension `MxN`.

 Each set of `values` shall have the following meta data:

 1. A name.
-Each name shall be used only once per float image.
+Each name shall be unique within the scope of this float image.
 1. Global range (min, max).
 This is the global context for the range of the value.

 Each `value` may be:

 1. A valid float.
 This includes NaN (point to IEEE spec)
-2. Null.
+1. Null.
 This means that there is no data for this value, and it should be considered 'blank', or not present.

 ## Storage